Welcome to Creatine Monohydrate

 Creatine involves two primary functions.

-• When in taken, there is a notable increase in the size of the muscle cell.
+- When it's taken, there is a notable increase in the size of the muscle cells.

 Types of Creatine: